mreider/krems/README.md

 ## Learn from the example and build your own site

 The example site shows all of the functionality of Krems.
-The stylesheet is fixed and generic for everyone.
-All Krems sites look the same.
-If you want to improve it, open a pull request and I can update it.
+The default CSS works out-of-the-box.
+If you want to improve it, open a pull request back at the [Krems](https://github.com/mreider/krems) repository and I can update it.

-If you want to change the CSS in a live view it's [here](https://codepen.io/matthew-reider/pen/dPoOebJ).

-Note: I'll be adding custom CSS soon.
+See the config.yaml section (further down the readme) to see how to include your own CSS, JS, and Favicons.
+CSS must work with standard Bootstrap HTML classes, which you can see [here](https://codepen.io/matthew-reider/pen/dPoOebJ).

 ## Images